Ukrainian forces advance in south, hold 'initiative,' says Zelenskiy

 "This will allow for artillery control of Klishchiivka itself and of parts of Bakhmut and supply routes," he told Ukraine's NV Radio.
 "Just as Wagner surrounded the city, so will we."

-(Reporting by Ron Popeski and Nick Starkov; Writing by Ron Popeski; Editing by Leslie Adler)
+(Reporting by Ron Popeski and Nick Starkov; Writing by Ron Popeski; Editing by Leslie Adler & Simon Cameron-Moore)

 ((Ronald.Popeski@thomsonreuters.com;))